AppliedLogicSystems/ALSProlog/docs/docs/ref/extendmainmenubar.md

                 ['Test Entry #1' + tcl('bell'),
                  'Test Entry #2' + test_write]).

-Then the appearance of the main menu and the new pulldown will be the same, but chooseing `Test Entry #1` will cause the bell to ring, and choosing `Test Entry #2` will cause
+Then the appearance of the main menu and the new pulldown will be the same, but choosing `Test Entry #1` will cause the bell to ring, and choosing `Test Entry #2` will cause
 ```
 This is a test ...
 ```